Arab Socialist Ba'ath Party – Syria Region: Coup of 1963

-Ruling party: 1963 onwards
+Ruling party: 1963–1970

 The secession from the UAR was a time of crisis for the party; several groups, including Hawrani, left the Ba'ath Party.
 In 1962, Aflaq convened a congress which re-established the Syrian Regional Branch.
 The division in the original Ba'ath Party between the National Command led by Michel Aflaq and the "regionalists" in the Syrian Regional Branch stemmed from the break-up of the UAR.
 Aflaq had sought to control the regionalist elements – an incoherent grouping led by Fa'iz al-Jasim, Yusuf Zuayyin, Munir al-Abdallah and Ibrahim Makhus.
 Aflaq retained the support of the majority of the non-Syrian National Command members (13 at the time).

 Following the success of the February 1963 coup d'état in Iraq, led by the Ba'ath Party's Iraqi Regional Branch, the Military Committee hastily convened to plan a coup against Nazim al-Kudsi's presidency.
-The coup – dubbed the 8th of March Revolution – was successful and a Ba'athist government was installed in Syria.
+The coup – dubbed the 8 March Revolution – was successful and a Ba'athist government was installed in Syria.
 The plotters' first order was to establish the National Council of the Revolutionary Command (NCRC), which consisted entirely of Ba'athists and Nasserists, and was controlled by military personnel rather than civilians.
 However, in its first years in power, the Syrian Regional Branch experienced an internal power struggle between traditional Ba'athists, radical socialists and the members of the Military Committee.
 The Nasserist and Muslim Brotherhood opposition joined forces to raise the spectre of communist takeover of Syria during the 1960s.
-They attacked the Baath party as being anti-Sunni and condemned the state secularism of the regime as being anti-religious and atheist.
-Nasser himself proscribed the Syrian Baath for its militant secularism and the radical Marxist proposals of its leaders.
+They attacked the Ba'ath party as being anti-Sunni and condemned the state secularism of the regime as being anti-religious and atheist.
+Nasser himself proscribed the Syrian Ba'ath for its militant secularism and the radical Marxist proposals of its leaders.
 The first period of Ba'ath rule was put to an end with the 1966 Syrian coup d'état, which overthrew the traditional Ba'athists led by Aflaq and Bitar and brought Salah Jadid, the head of the Military Committee, to power (though not formally).